sjbiaga/pisc/README.md

 producer/consumer but no queue, only `takers` and `offerers`.

 Composition: parallel modelled with - `parMapN`.
-Summation: non-deterministic choice modelled with - `IO.race`.
+Summation: non-deterministic choice modelled with - `IO.race` and `Semaphore`.

 Calculus
 --------